flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 </details>

+## ⚠️ Important Notice:
+**Verity Mobile has been developed and verified exclusively on Android.**
+While the system is built using Flutter’s cross-platform framework, iOS deployment has not been tested in a production environment.
+Licensees should expect to perform their own platform-specific configuration, testing, and UI adjustments for iOS.

 ## 🚀 Getting Started & Running Locally

-For a complete guide on setting up your local environment and running this project, please see the [Wiki](https://github.com/flutter-news-app/flutter-news-app-mobile-client/wiki) tab in this repository.
+For a complete guide on setting up your local environment and running this project, please see the [Wiki](https://github.com/veritas-hq/veritas-mobile/wiki) tab in this repository.

 ## 🔑 Licensing